How to Choose Cabinet Hardware

 For standard base and wall units, centre-to-centre measurements between 96mm and 160mm are most commonly specified.
 Larger drawers and tall pantry doors can comfortably accommodate longer pulls, which often create a more contemporary look.

 Rather than focusing on trend alone, consider visual balance.
-A handle that feels proportionate to the drawer width will elevate the overall appearance of the cabinetry.
+A handle that feels proportionate to the drawer width will usually improve the overall appearance of the cabinetry.

 When specifying for a full kitchen, maintaining consistency in proportion is usually more important than selecting the longest available option.